Blogs > Grooming > Should a Barber Shave Your Head or Do It Yourself?

 Convenience

-bald man dry shaving with rotary shaver
+bald man dry head shaving with rotary shaver

 Shaving at home means no more waiting in line or making appointments at the barbershop.
 You're not in a rush and don't have to go out for a shave.